arc360alt/webXash/README.md

 Please read the [FAQs](https://github.com/x8BitRain/webXash/blob/main/README.md#faqs) before you start!

+## I am forking this so i can put it on my own domain for people at my school to use.

 ## How to use

 You must provide your own game files (e.g., from Steam):